Arizona's Big-City Destination

 Phoenix's first inhabitants are the focus of the Pueblo Grande Museum , near Sky Harbor Airport.
 This museum and the surrounding ruins offer a fascinating look at the Ancestral Desert People, who lived here for more than 1,500 years.
 You can walk through the ruins of a village that was mysteriously abandoned in the 15th century.
 The site artifacts on display are as interesting as the ruins; an outdoor trail leads to reconstructed and furnished Hohokam-style houses.

 On the north side of Scottsdale, visit Frank Lloyd Wright's Taliesin West , where the renowned architect made his winter home.
 He also worked here—it's a 600-acre architectural workshop in the desert.
 The interiors are a fascinating study in 20th-century decor, and the buildings' facades mirror the Sonoran Desert's rough textures and brilliant colors.
-Because it's still a functioning school, the only way to see Taliesin is by guided tour; the most popular is the 90-minute Insights Tour.
+Because it's still a functioning school, the only way to see Taliesin is by guided tour; the most popular trip is the 90-minute Insights Tour.

 If you're a stickler for authenticity, check out the 90-acre Pioneer Arizona Living History Museum .
 Located north of Phoenix off I-17, this collection of mostly-original pioneer buildings will give you a taste of what life was like before iPhones and Xboxes (the horror!).
 Pick out a cowboy hat or bonnet at the Mercantile gift shop, and then immerse yourself in simpler times as costumed interpreters go about their 19th-century routines and gunslingers stage mock shootouts.